Your Voice in Today's Washington

 One of the things that distinguishes Laura in her field is her ongoing relationships with program managers at a number of federal departments and agencies, including the U.S. Department of Education and Institute of Education Sciences; U.S. Department of Health and Human Services, including the Health Resources and Services Administration, Center for Medicare and Medicaid Innovation, National Institutes of Health, and Substance Abuse and Mental Health Services Administration; as well as the National Science Foundation, National Endowment for the Humanities, and National Endowment for the Arts.

-Laura is an active member of the Grants Professionals Association and National Capital Area Chapter, and completed training from the Grants Training Center: Professional Grant Development and National Institutes of Health Grant Training.
+Laura serves as Vice President of the Grants Professionals Association and National Capital Area Chapter, and completed training from the Grants Training Center: Professional Grant Development and National Institutes of Health Grant Training.

 Charla helps clients develop, manage, and implement comprehensive government relations strategies, often tackling some of the more complicated and technical aspects of Washington, DC as part of the process, including reviewing and analyzing pending regulations, submitting official comments to pending rules, and crafting responses to Requests for Information.
 Charla is able to translate complex policy matters into actionable items for clients, and gives them the context they need to make the best decision for their organization.